mattiasghodsian/wp_theme_settings/README.md

 NOTE
 ----
 This is a utility class intended to create Theme settings page.
+Compatible WP 4.5+

 Installation
 ------------